Electric Cars Becoming Popular As Grid Gets Greener

 Lowering greenhouse gas pollution from electricity generation can offset those heavy manufacturing impacts.
 About a quarter of the electricity being sold by the Tennessee Valley Authority this year is coming from coal, down from nearly 60 percent in 2007.
 The authority in the fall began operating the first new nuclear power station in America in two decades, and it has been building natural gas power plants and building and buying power from solar and wind farms.
 Its staff have been investigating the potential impacts of electric vehicle charging on the grid as the sector grows.
 “What impacts there are can be managed,” said Drew Frye, a power utility engineer.

-The Tennessee Valley Authority may be reducing its use of coal, but its power isn’t environmentally friendly.
-Natural gas is a fossil fuel that releases heat-trapping pollution, while nuclear power creates generations-long radioactive waste problems and risks deadly accidents.
+The Tennessee Valley Authority may be reducing its use of coal, but all of its power isn’t environmentally friendly.
+Natural gas is a fossil fuel that releases heat-trapping pollution, while nuclear power creates generations-long radioactive waste problems, and hydroelectricity also releases greenhouse gases.
 Just 3 percent of the authority’s power this year is coming from wind and solar power.

 Still, the energy mix is environmentally friendly enough to mean that the three most climate-friendly cars to operate over 100,000 miles in Tennessee are all-electric vehicles — models made by BMW, Mitsubishi and Fiat.
 In 13 other states, including Colorado, Hawaii, Kentucky and North Dakota, heavy coal use means it’s still better for the climate to operate an efficient gas-powered model.